kirbysayshi/kirbysayshi.github.com/_posts/2012-06-28-signals-actors-web-workers.md

 ### Usage (The Prestige!)

-We're going to be making a web worker (out "actor") that computes fibonacci sequences (yes, I know that this is... sigh), and when it has computed the next number in sequence, will emit a `stepped` event.
+We're going to be making a web worker (our "actor") that computes fibonacci sequences (yes, I know that this is... sigh), and when it has computed the next number in sequence, will emit a `stepped` event.
 When it finishes, it will emit a `stopped` event.
 This will be controlled by the primary script, which will listen for these events.

 {% highlight javascript %}
 // primary.js